googleapis/google-api-php-client/README.md

 # Google APIs Client Library for PHP #

-> ### NOTE: If you arrived here from `developers.google.com`, you should be using the [v1-branch](https://github.com/google/google-api-php-client/tree/v1-master) of this repo

 ## Description ##
 The Google API Client Library enables you to work with Google APIs such as Google+, Drive, or YouTube on your server.